 In 1846, British writer William Thoms coined the word "folk-lore" in a letter written under the pseudonym Ambrose Merton to a literary magazine called The Athenaeum.
 Thoms contributed little else to folkloristics, but because he gave the discipline its name, we remember him for it.
 Indeed, he would not have had it any other way.
-Alan Dundes writes that among other self-congratulatory gestures, he was given to jotting versions of the following quatrain on the backs of photographs and calling cards: "If you would fain know more / Of him whose photo here is / He coined the word folk-lore / and started Notes and Queries (Dundes 1999)."
+Alan Dundes writes that among other self-congratulatory gestures, he was given to jotting versions of the following quatrain on the backs of photographs and calling cards: "If you would fain know more / Of him whose photo here is / He coined the word folk-lore / and started Notes and Queries (Dundes 1999, chap.
+2)."

 The American Folklore Society defines "folklore" as "...traditional art, literature, knowledge, and practice that is disseminated largely through oral communication and behavioral example" but is careful to add that the subject is robust enough to accommodate many different definitions and descriptions (American Folklore Society n.d.).
 For example, when I tell people that I'm a PhD Folklore student, many mention fairies (and I do confess a particular fondness for fairy and elf lore).
 But when I talk about my research in the beliefs and practices of animal rights activists, I use the term "ethnographer" to describe myself.
 When one of my mentors teaches folklore, he includes the legend of Slenderman, which has its roots on the Creepypasta web site, while another includes the place of divination in the Russian political landscape.
 That's a wide variety of subject matter, and it's all folkloric.
 Why?
 Because people make folklore, and we're a diverse species in constant motion.